OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification-team-channel/csharp/README.md

 - csharp
 extensions:
  contentType: samples
- createdDate: "08/25/2022 12:00:00 AM"
+ createdDate: "08/25/2022 11:30:00 AM"
 urlFragment: officedev-microsoft-teams-samples-graph-change-notification-team-channel

 ---

-# This is a sample application that shows the usage of change notifications for team and channel using Microsoft Graph.
+## change notifications for team and channel using Microsoft Graph.

 This is a sample application which demonstrates use of Team/Channel subscription that will post notifications when user create/edit/delete team/channel.

-## Concepts introduced in this sample
-- After successfully Setup of tab in teams you will get a welcome message and the subscription will be created for team/channel.
+- **Interaction with bot**
 ![Notifications](ChangeNotification/Images/ChangeNotifications.gif)

 ## Prerequisites